ARC Framework AI Navigating Intelligence

 Whitepaper Note

-This page offers a public-facing presentation of Human-Governed AI Authorship (HGAA) as the governing standard for preserving human authorship in AI-assisted work.
+This page offers a public-facing presentation of Human-Governed AI Authorship (HGAA) as the governing standard for preserving legitimate human authorship, visible human governance, and accountable judgment in AI-augmented work.

-The full framework is developed in the whitepaper Human-Governed AI Authorship (HGAA): A Framework for Preserving Epistemic Agency and Accountability in AI-Mediated Work, which explains in greater depth how human judgment, accountability, and legitimate authorship can be preserved in AI-assisted work.
+The full framework is developed in the whitepaper Human-Governed AI Authorship (HGAA): A Framework for Preserving Epistemic Agency and Accountability in AI-Augmented Work, which explains in greater depth the conditions under which human judgment, accountable authorship, and legitimate human governance remain visible and intact in AI-augmented work.

 Request your copy here.